sixfiveinc/fathom-analytics-conversions/README.txt

 = Demo =

-You can find more information about the plugin, and see a demo and installation instructions on the [https://fathomconversions.com](Fathom Conversions website)
+You can find more information about the plugin, and see a demo and installation instructions on the [Fathom Conversions website](https://fathomconversions.com)

 = Requirements =